mariuszmmm/to-do-list-react/README.md

 - hiding completed tasks;
 - marking all tasks as done.

-The application has been prepared for convenient use also on smaller devices.
+The application has been prepared for convenient use also on tablets and smartphones.
 #
  Check it out:     -->    https://mariuszmmm.github.io/to-do-list-react/     <--
 #